Fun Things to Do with Teenagers on the Big Island of Hawaii

 Packing Essentials for Big Island Adventures with Teens

-The Big Island's diverse climate zones mean you need to pack for everything from tropical beach days to chilly mountain evenings.
-Here is what we never travel without:
+The Big Island's diverse climate zones mean you pack for everything from tropical beach days to chilly mountain evenings.
+What we never travel without:

 The Big Island is the Hawaii trip that transforms a reluctant teenager into an enthusiastic travel companion.
 The scale of the landscape, the variety of adventures, and the sheer novelty of walking on a volcano or floating with manta rays - it creates the kind of family memories that survive the teenage years and become the stories they tell as adults.